SkygearIO/skygear-doc/content/plugin/first-plugin.md

 args = tcp://0.0.0.0:5555/
 ```

-When Skygear starts, it will wait for plugin registration information before serving requests.
+When Skygear Server starts, it will wait for plugin registration information before serving requests.
 We need to start our plugin so that the plugin can send registration information to Skygear.

 ```
 $ py-skygear sample.py